sapyao/fantasy-pickem-simulator/README.md

 Returns props formatted for frontend display with player, stat, and value fields.

 #### GET `/api/past-picks`
-Returns history of past picks from the Data directory.
+Returns history of past picks from the Data directory or user's pick history if logged in.

+#### POST `/api/auth/register`
+Creates a new user account with username, password, and optional email.

+#### POST `/api/auth/login`
+Authenticates a user and creates a session.

+#### POST `/api/auth/logout`
+Ends the current user session.

+#### GET `/api/auth/user`
+Returns information about the currently logged-in user.

 ## License